ducky64/pysvglabel/README.md

 ### Labels

 For each label instance, the CSV data is made available as local variables of the column name.
+Values can also be accessed through `row['column name']`,  especially if the column name is not a valid Python variable name.

 All text is interpreted as f-strings, use `{}` to substitute in variable values.